 We see the development of our policy as an evolving process and intend to review our approach to RI at least annually.
 In carrying out reviews we will take into account significant developments in market practice and any changes in the views of our stakeholders, including the sponsors' values.

-We also welcome members' feedback and will consider this as we continue to develop our policy for Responsible Investment.
-If you have feedback on the Responsible Investment Policy, please let us know by email: staffpensions@co-operative.coop
+We also welcome members' feedback and will consider this as we continue to develop our policies.
+If you have feedback on the Responsible Investment Policy, please let us know by email: staffpensions@coop.co.uk

-March 2023
+March 2024